matpakke/Google-Cybersecurity/Course 5 - Assets, Threats, and Vulnerabilities/Course 5 Glossary.md

 ## N

-**National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF):** A voluntary framework that consists of standards, guidelines, and best practices to manage cybersecurity risk
+**National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF):** A voluntary framework that consists of standards, guidelines, and best practices to manage cybersecurity risk.
+Some benefits of the CSF are that it's adaptable to fit the needs of any business, it helps organizations achieve regulatory standards, and it can be used to identify and assess risk.
+**NIST CSF components:** include Core, Tiers, Profiles.
+**NIST CSF core:** The five NIST Cybersecurity Framework (CSF) core functions are identify, protect, detect, respond, and recover.
+The core is a simplified version of the functions or duties of a security plan.
+Think of these functions as a checklist for reducing security risk.
+**NIST CSF Tiers:** Tiers range from Level-1 to Level-4.
+Level-1, or passive, indicates a function is reaching bare minimum standards.
+Level-4, or adaptive, is an indication that a function is being performed at an exemplary standard.
+**NIST CSF Profiles:** These provide insight into the current state of a security plan.
+One way to think of profiles is like photos capturing a moment in time.
+Comparing photos of the same subject taken at different times can provide useful insights.
 **Non-repudiation:** The concept that the authenticity of information can’t be denied

 ## O